* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 How To Reheat Pastrami – I Test 5 Methods [Pics]

-I bought pastrami from my local grocery store, then kept it in the fridge overnight.
-The next day, I experimented with six different reheating methods to see which worked best.
-These methods include:
+I bought some pastrami from my local grocery store and kept it in the fridge overnight.
+The next day, I experimented with five different reheating methods to see which worked best.

 Reheating pastrami in the microwave